Brock & Brock pllc

 Credit Unions

 We serve as general counsel to the Association of Vermont Credit Unions.
-Richard Brock has served as counsel to the Association since 1982 and has served as a lobbyist for the Association in the Vermont legislature.
+The Association of Vermont Credit Unions is a trade organization representing credit unions in Vermont.
 We have also represented the National Credit Union Administration Board/Liquidating Agent.
-We provide advice to numerous federal and state credit unions on issues ranging from contracts to regulatory and corporate governance.
+We routinely provide advice to Vermont credit unions on issues ranging from contracts to regulatory and corporate governance.

 Business and Commercial Law